rogerbinns/apsw/doc/textsearch.rst

     - `SQLite builtin
       <https://www.sqlite.org/fts5.html#the_trigram_tokenizer>`__ that
       turns the entire text into trigrams (token generator).
 Note it does not turn tokens into trigrams, but the entire text including all spaces and punctuation.
   * - :func:`UnicodeWordsTokenizer`
     - Use Unicode algorithm for determining word segments.
   * - :func:`RegexTokenizer`
     - Use :mod:`regular expressions <re>` to generate tokens
+  * - :func:`RegexPreTokenizer`
+    - Use :mod:`regular expressions <re>` to find tokens (eg identifiers) and use a different tokenizer for the text between the regular expressions
   * - :func:`NGramTokenizer`
     - Generates ngrams from the text, where you can specify the sizes and unicode categories.
 Useful for doing autocomplete as you type, and substring searches.
   * - :func:`HTMLTokenizer`
     - Wrapper that converts HTML to plan text for a further tokenizer to generate tokens
   * - :func:`JSONTokenizer`
     - Wrapper that converts JSON to plain text for a further tokenizer to generate tokens
   * - :func:`QueryTokensTokenizer`
-    - Wrapper that recognises :class:`apsw.fts5query.QueryTokens` allowing queries using tokens directly.
+    - Wrapper that recognises :class:`apsw.fts5query.QueryTokens`
+      allowing queries using tokens directly.
 This is useful if you want to add more popular similar tokens to a query to broaden search results.
   * - :func:`SimplifyTokenizer`
     - Wrapper that transforms the token stream by neutralizing case, and removing diacritics and similar marks
   * - :func:`SynonymTokenizer`
     - Wrapper that provides additional tokens for existing ones such as ``first`` for ``1st``
   * - :func:`StopWordsTokenizer`
     - Wrapper that removes tokens from the token stream that occur too often to be useful, such as ``the`` in English text
   * - :func:`TransformTokenizer`
     - Wrapper to transform tokens, such as when stemming.
   * - :func:`StringTokenizer`
-    - A decorator for your own tokenizers so that they operate on strings, performing the mapping to UTF8 byte offsets for you.
+    - A decorator for your own tokenizers so that they operate on strings, with the decorator performing the mapping to UTF8 byte offsets for you.

+      If you have a string and want to call another tokenizer, use :func:`string_tokenize`.

 .. _byte_offsets: